kursataknc/tmux-net-speed/README.md

 ### TODO
 - Add unit tests
-- Add error handling
-- Configure which interfaces to calculate
+- Configure which interfaces to calculate on macOS
 - Configure format string for `#{net_speed}`
-- Handle other OSs (currently only supports Linux)

 ### License